 4.3.5.
 The equivalent service is not available in the local area; or

 4.3.6.
-The service to persons not members of the campus community has been specifically authorized by the State Board of Regents.
+The service to persons not members of the campus community has been specifically authorized by the Board of Higher Education.

 4.4.
 Private Enterprise on Campus: Private enterprise entities which operate service or auxiliary units on a campus under contract with an institution are subject to this policy.

 4.5.
-Exceptions Authorized by State Board of Regents: An institution may submit a proposal to the State Board of Regents requesting an exception to policy R555.
+Exceptions Authorized by Board of Higher Education: An institution may submit a proposal to the Board of Higher Education requesting an exception to policy R555.
 Exceptions to this policy may be authorized if the Board determines, upon consideration and weighing of the various interests and public policies pertinent to providing the facilities, goods or services in competition with private enterprise, that the public interest favoring an exception outweighs the interest favoring denial of an exception.

 4.6.
-Monitoring Institutional Services Which May Compete with Private Enterprise: Where an institution claims to provide services to persons other than members of the campus community in accordance with Sections 4.3. of this policy, the Board of Regents requires that the institution comply with the following requirements:
+Monitoring Institutional Services Which May Compete with Private Enterprise: Where an institution claims to provide services to persons other than members of the campus community in accordance with Sections 4.3. of this policy, the Board of Higher Education requires that the institution comply with the following requirements: